 Welcome to The Office of Student Involvement Information Page at York County Community College

 We are so excited to get you involved in student life outside the classroom.
 This office helps students get involved in clubs, club sports and organizations as well as become a leader at the college.
 The skies the limit for the possibilities for you getting involved.
+I encourage you to attend events, get involved in activities and events its a great way to meet new people & have fun.

 Co-curricular involvement is not only a great way to meet other students (and often staff and faculty) and have fun, it can be a way to give back to the community, develop leadership skills, and looks great on transfer college applications and resumes.